 Dr. Peli is available for consultation in vision rehabilitation services at New England Eye Center’s Boston office at Tufts Medical Center.
 Known among his patients for his caring and personal attention, he combines an active clinical practice with research in low vision technology and aids.

 “We are very proud of Dr. Peli’s latest award.
 He is a long-time leader in Vision Rehabilitation care and research and we are honored to have him as part of our New England Eye Center team,” said Jay S. Duker, MD, Chairman and Director of the New England Eye Center.

 Dr. Peli also holds the positions of Adjunct Professor, Tufts University School of Medicine and Professor of Ophthalmology at the Harvard Medical School.
 He is also a Moakley Scholar in Aging Eye Research at Schepens Eye Research Institute.

 In early January, Dr. Peli also presented the prestigious Helmholtz Lecture at the Helmholtz Institute in Holland.

 About New England Eye Center

-New England Eye Center (NEEC) is the ophthalmology department for Tufts Medical Center and Tufts University School of Medicine.
+New England Eye Center is located in the heart of Boston’s Theater district above the Wang Center and is affiliated with the Tufts Medical Center and Tufts University School of Medicine.
 New England Eye Center offers a full range of comprehensive ophthalmology including treatments for cataracts, glaucoma, macular degeneration, pediatric ophthalmology and aesthetic surgery.
 New England Eye Center is also a leading provider of Laser Vision Correction in Greater Boston and New England offering a full range of vision correction procedures for all types of eye conditions.
-For more information about the New England Eye Center, go to www.NEEC.com.
+For more information about the New England Eye Center, go to www.neec.com or www.mylasikdoc.com.